roddhjav/pass-import/README.md

 AppArmor profiles for `pass` and `pass-import` are available in [`apparmor.d`][apparmor.d].
-If your distribution support AppArmor, you can clone the [apparmor.d] and run: `sudo ./pick pass pass-import` to only install these apparmor security profiles.
+If your distribution support AppArmor, you can clone the [apparmor.d] and run: `make && sudo make install pass pass-import` to only install these apparmor security profiles.

 **Network**

-pass-import only needs to etablish network connection to support cloud based password manager.
+pass-import only needs to establish network connection to support cloud based password manager.
 If you do not use these importers you can ensure pass-import is not using the network by removing the `network` rules in the apparmor profile of pass-import.